galaxyproject/training-material/topics/transcriptomics/tutorials/small_ncrna_clustering/tutorial.md

 > ### {% icon details %} More details about the theory
 >
 > The idea is to perform peak detection on the signal obtained by counting the number of reads per nucleotide.
 This signal, spanning adjacent loci, is then modeled with a mixture of Gaussians.
 An iterative greedy procedure is then used to collect reads that belong to the same block, starting from the largest Gaussian component, and removing them in successive iterations.
 The tool further assembles a sequence of adjacent blocks into a blockgroup if the blocks are either overlapping or are at a distance smaller than a user-defined threshold.
-A more detailed explanation is at http://hoffmann.bioinf.uni-leipzig.de/LIFE/blockbuster.html
+A more detailed explanation is at [the blockbuster website](http://hoffmann.bioinf.uni-leipzig.de/LIFE/blockbuster.html)
 >
 {: .details}